 - Albuquerque, NM: 240 miles

 Places to eat nearby the park

-You can find snacks and beverages in the gift shop found in the park’s entrance.
-To have more food options, head on to the city of Las Cruces where you can find a selection of American diners and other restaurants.
+You can find snacks and beverages in the gift shop located at the park’s entrance.
+For more food options, head to the city of Las Cruces, where you can find a selection of American diners and other restaurants.

 - Dick’s Café

 - Jake’s Café